PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 MPI.Finalize()
 ```

+!!! note "MPI finalisation"
+    Running a Julia MPI code on a single process within the REPL (for e.g. development purpose) will require to terminate the Julia session upon MPI finalisation.
+Simply omitting `MPI.Finalize` will allow for repeated execution of the code.

 ## Run the simulation on an MPI-parallel machine
-If you want to run this on multiple processes, you will need to setup the [MPI.jl](https://juliaparallel.org/MPI.jl) package, such that `mpiexecjl` is created on the command line.
-You can than run it on 4 MPI ranks (processes) with:
+If you want to run this on multiple MPI processes, you will need to setup the [MPI.jl](https://juliaparallel.org/MPI.jl) package, such that `mpiexecjl` is created on the command line.
+You can then run it on, e.g., 4 MPI ranks (processes) with:

 ```sh
 mpiexecjl -n 4 --project=. julia diffusion_2d_mpi.jl
 ```

-!!! note "MPI finalisation"
-    Running a Julia MPI code on a single process within the REPL (for e.g. development purpose) will require to terminate the Julia session upon MPI finalisation.
-Simply omitting `MPI.Finalize` will allow for repeated execution of the code.

 Note that we need not to do any changes for defining or launching kernels, as they are already MPI-compatible and need no further modification.
 The full code of the tutorial material is available under [diffusion\_2d\_mpi.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d_mpi.jl).